Grant Application Process

 A DUNS number is required.
 The Federal Government requires that Data Universal Number System (DUNS) numbers for all applicants for Federal grants.
 Because VHC regrants Federal funds, your organization must have a DUNS number to receive a grant through VHC.
 Contact your administrative or grants office to get your DUNS number.
 A DUNS number may be obtained online.

 Final deadlines.
-Applications must be postmarked by the deadline date.
+Applications must be received by the deadline date.
 Applications received earlier are always welcome.
 Please provide eight (8) copies of the proposal as well as one copy of the organization’s audited financial statement.